dr-jts/pg_svg/README.md

 A collection of [PostgreSQL](https://www.postgresql.org/) functions which allow easily creating [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) graphics.
 The main goal of the API is to allow converting [PostGIS](https://postgis.net/) geometries into styled SVG documents.
-The functions also support simple geometry generated without PostGIS.
+The API also supports simple geometry generated without PostGIS.

 ## Installation